-Watch Out The Powerful Trailer Of Gul Makai – A Biopic On Malala Yousafzai
+Watch The Powerful Trailer Of Gul Makai – A Biopic On Malala Yousafzai

 The trailer of Gul Makai, which is based on the life of teenager Pakistani activist and Nobel Peace Prize winner Malala Yousafzai, is out and it's every bit powerful.
 The film which features Reem Shaikh in the lead role, also features Atul Kurkarni, Divya Dutta, Arif Zakari, Mukesh Rishi and late Om Puri in the pivotal roles.
 The film is directed by HE Amjad Khan and produced by Sanjay Singla.
 It is presented by Jayantilal Gada and Tekno Films.